Tang-Lab-super/CONTINUED_old/README.md

 ### Parameter selection
 The clustering results of samples change with the parameter npc and resolution.
 In `Parameters.test.R`, you can test a series of npcs and resolutions.
 Select the final parameters according to the results.
 ### create seurat object
 See `creat_obj.R`.
-Create three seurat object `.rds` files with parameters selected in Parameters.test.R.
+Create three seurat object `.rds` files with parameters selected in `Parameters.test.R`.
 You can choose to plot the complete clustering image, the single clustering image or the boundary image.